Speak with a safari expert

 Madikwe Game Reserve

-Nestled against the border of Botswana on the fringes of the Kalahari, magnificent Madikwe is one of South Africa’s top safari destinations – malaria-free or otherwise.
+Madikwe Game Reserve lies just south of South Africa’s border with Botswana, only 40km from Gaborone, and extends across 75,000 hectares, including recently incorporated private land, making it the fifth-largest game reserve in South Africa.
+Nestled on the fringes of the Kalahari, the magnificent Madikwe Game Reserve is one of South Africa’s top safari destinations – malaria-free or otherwise.
 The exclusive Big-5 reserve teems with iconic and unusual wildlife, offering the opportunity for spectacular animal encounters and striking photography.
 As Madikwe is not open to day visitors, safari experiences are very personal – whether from the back of a vehicle or the back of a horse.

 There is a range of camps and lodges to choose from, from high-end luxury to family or budget-friendly options, and, importantly, community-owned and run lodges that see profits going directly to community members.